Sternbilder - Astra II

 The night is a place of reverie.
 Some people find their most exciting thoughts in their sleep, others deal with a seemingly simple everyday situation.
 But there is more to sleep than a world of dreams.
 A world opens up to beings who do not exist in the real world.
 Unreal situations happen and pass.
 However, to plunge into the depths of the night it takes more than a moment or a moment of reverie.
 It takes a certain amount of time to get involved in the situation, and the daydreaming affects the active consciousness well into the morning.

-The cycle follows the literary form terzine.
-The first movement consists of parts A-B-A, the second from B-C-B, the third from C-D-C, the fourth from D-E-D and the last from E-A-E-A.
+The cycle follows the literary form tercine.
+The first movement consists of the parts A-B-A, the second of B-C-B, the third of C-D-C and the last of D-E-D-E.

 The Ship by the Sea